CSISdefense/Vendor/monopoly_results_summary.md

 * cl_Days is the natural log of the initial maximum duration of the contract, in days.
 The variable is centered, by subtracting its mean (Data is missing for 0.00983 of records and 2.41e-09 of obligated dollars.

 ### Contract Vehicle
-* SIDV, MIDV, and OIDV are dummy variables based on the contract vehicle.
+* SIDV, MIDV, and FSS/GWAC, BPA/BOA are dummy variables based on the contract vehicle.
 They correspond to Single-Award IDVs, Multi-Award IDVs, and Other IDVs, respectively, having a value of 1 when the task order has that vehicle type, and having a 0 other.
 The remaining types, definitive contracts and purchase orders, are intentionally left out.
 (Data is missing for 0.000935 of records and 0.000852 of obligated dollars.
 * n_Fixed is a numeric variable based on contract pricing.
 It has a value of 0 for cost-based, 0.5 or "combination or other", 1 for any fixed price (excluding fixed-price level of effort which is classified as cost-based).
 (0.9666405)
 * n_Incent is a numeric variable based on fee type.
 Ig has a value.
 1 for incentive fee or cost sharing, 0.5 or "combination or other", 0 for all remaining types.
 (Data is missing for 0.00132 of records and 1.17e-06 of obligated dollars.)
 * b_UCA is a binary variable with a value of 1 for contracts/task orders that begin as letter contracts or undefinitized contract awards (UCA) and a value of 0 otherwise.
 Data is missing for 0.0988 of records and 0.123 of obligated dollars.